srilekha98/programming-challenge/README.md

 1. pip3 install -r api/requirements.txt
 2. export POSTGRES_PASSWORD="your_postgres_server_password"
 3. python3 api/save_data_to_table.py
+4. python3 api/app.py
+5. open another terminal and do 'cd ui' and 'npm start'

 ## Background
 In food animal systems, animals move to different farms as they age.
 Each farm has a unique ID and must keep a record of the movement of animals from one farm to another.
 Here, we present some fictitious records of movements among pig farms.